PM Imran urges world to show solidarity with Afghans

 Share

-ISLAMABAD – Prime Minister Imran Khan has urged the international community to stand in solidarity with the Afghan people, undertake positive engagement, and create incentives for ensuring a peaceful, stable and inclusive polity.
+Prime Minister Imran Khan has called upon the international community to show solidarity with the Afghan people, engage positively, and create incentives to ensure sustainable peace, stability and economic development in Afghanistan.

-He expressed it while talking to British Foreign Secretary Dominic Raab, who called on him on Friday.
+He was talking to Deputy Prime Minister and Minister of Foreign Affairs of Qatar Sheikh Mohammed bin Abdulrahman Al-Thani, who called on him in Islamabad on Thursday.

-The premier also cautioned against the role of "spoilers", both inside and outside Afghanistan, which could destabilize the situation.
+During the meeting, views were exchanged on the developments in Afghanistan and diversifying Pakistan-Qatar relations.
+The prime minister conveyed warm regards to the Amir of Qatar.
+He lauded Qatar’s role in support of the Afghan peace process.

+“It is vital to stabilise the security situation, prevent a humanitarian crisis, and stabilise the economy.
+Pakistan has and will continue to play its role for the economic uplift, humanitarian relief and assistance to Afghanistan,” said the PM.

-He underlined the importance of a peaceful, secure and stable Afghanistan for Pakistan and regional stability.
+Highlighting that Pakistan had suffered enormously due to protracted conflict in Afghanistan, the Prime Minister underscored the importance of a peaceful, secure and stable Afghanistan for Pakistan and the region.

-Imran Khan noted that it is critical to stabilize the security situation in Afghanistan, take steps to consolidate peace, and preclude any mass exodus.
-In this context, preventing humanitarian crisis and stabilizing the economy were the urgent needs.

-He further sensitized the UK side on the gross human rights violations in the Indian Illegally Occupied Jammu and Kashmir, including the inhuman snatching away of the mortal remains of Syed Ali Shah Geelani, the senior Kashmiri leader.
+In the bilateral context, the prime minister reaffirmed Pakistan’s desire to strengthen mutually beneficial ties with Qatar.
+He stressed the importance of enhanced collaboration in diverse areas, including trade and investments, energy, and enhancing people-to-people linkages.

+The Qatari leader acknowledged Pakistan’s important role as well as efforts for regional peace and stability.

 - Famous people who were refugees09:45 PM | 27 Aug, 2021